astral-sh/ruff/crates/ruff_server/docs/MIGRATION.md

 - `logLevel`
 - `path`

-Note that some of these settings, like `interpreter` and `path`, are still accepted by the VS Code extension. `path`, in particular, can be used to set the ruff binary used to run `ruff server`.
-But the server itself will no longer accept these as settings.
+Note that some of these settings, like `interpreter` and `path`, are still accepted by the VS Code extension. `path`, in particular, can be used to specify a dedicated binary to use when initializing `ruff server`.
+But the language server itself will no longer accept such settings.

 ### New Settings

 `ruff server` introduces several new settings that `ruff-lsp` does not have.
 These are, as follows:

-- `configuration`: This is a path to a `ruff.toml` or `pyproject.toml` file to use for configuration.
+- `configuration`: A path to a `ruff.toml` or `pyproject.toml` file to use for configuration.
 By default, Ruff will discover configuration for each project from the filesystem, mirroring the behavior of the Ruff CLI.
 - `configurationPreference`: Used to specify how you want to resolve server settings with local file configuration.
 The following values are available:
     - `"editorFirst"`: The default strategy - configuration set in the server settings takes priority over configuration set in `.toml` files.
     - `"filesystemFirst"`: An alternative strategy - configuration set in `.toml` files takes priority over configuration set in the server settings.